 Have any outdoor toys?
-Little gyms or play houses and such?
+Little gyms, sandboxes, or play houses and such?
 Birds, bugs, pets and visiting animals make E. coli a concern, and make it necessary to sanitize these on a regular basis.
 Use a spray sanitizer, sanitizing wipes, or just give it the ol’ “driveway carwash” treatment with hot soapy water and a nice garden hose rinse-off.

 To receive more cleaning tips, sign-up for our newsletter!